espoo-dev/rails_boilerplate/CONTRIBUTING.md

 I'm really glad you're reading this, because we need volunteer developers to help this project.

+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/espoo-dev/rails_boilerplate/blob/master/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## Testing

 Our tests consists of RSpec examples.
 Please write RSpec examples for new code you create.

+## Clone or Fork

+Feel free to clone/Fork this repository before send your pull request.

 ## Submitting changes